6

 Once you know the 1) species and 2) the volume, your ready to estimate the value of your timber.
 Keep reading.

-Since timber is sold by the board foot (a volume measurement equal to 144 cubic inches). he board footage you harvest is the single most important factor in estimating the value of your standing timber.
+Since timber is sold by board foot (144 cubic inches), the total board footage harvested is crucial for value estimation.
 The more volume you have that is mature and ready for harvest, the higher the sale price will be.

 The Species in Your Woods